logo.gif (3909 bytes) Home Up Search Free StuffJohn Rouse

 John's manner is closely aligned with the impressionists.
 He typically goes out in the field and paints a canvas in quick strokes never pondering on the subject.
 Once in the studio he sometimes wipes out the canvas since it failed to pass muster.
 John also paints self portraits and works from a model in the same quick "all at once" manner.

-I have posted at auction his paintings from his last visit to Cincinnati.
-I will have a reception at my home in Clifton for John on Thursday April 29th, 2004 from 4:30 to 7:30PM to show his past work and the new work he is sure to do.
-E-mail me at tom@lohre.com for info and directions.
-You must RSVP.
+I posted at auction his paintings from his last visit to Cincinnati.
+I had a reception at my home in Clifton for John on Thursday April 29th, 2004 from 4:30 to 7:30PM to show his work.

 Dad Page Tim Vicky Cindy Ahab Annie Colin Mother Helen